dotnet/infer/userguide/FSharp Wrapper.md

 ## Calling Infer.NET from F\#

 This release of Infer.NET is tested with version 2.0 of F# as included with Visual Studio 2010.
 As Infer.NET is a .NET API, it can be called directly from F#.
-Infer.NET also ships with a wrapper DLL along with its source code which can be found in the bin and Source folders in the installation folder.
+Infer.NET also ships with a wrapper DLL along with its source code.
 The use of this wrapper is optional but it does allow for more succinct code.

 #### Porting existing C# code to F\#